sarnobat/tldr/CLIENT-SPECIFICATION.md

 **Current Specification Version:** 1.2

-This document contains the official specification for tldr-pages clients.
+This document contains the official specification for tldr pages clients.
 It is _not_ a specification of the format of the pages themselves - only a specification of how a user should be able to interface with an official client.
 For a list of previous versions of the specification, see the [changelog section](#Changelog) below.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).